The 3 Laws of Locality

 Speaking of exceptions, the third law of locality deals with the times where we can’t follow the first two.

-3/ The farther a control is from where it affects change, the more it should pop
+3. The farther a control is from where it effects change, the more it should pop

 Let’s talk about “Compose” – i.e. writing a new email – on mobile (which simplifies this example a bit).